 Pay Attention to the Focus

 Use the auto exposure and focus lock feature on your phone’s camera to get the photo just right.
-Most cameras focus on faces by default, so if you want to focus the attention on your ring, just touch where you want the camera to focus and hold down for a second or two to get the focus and exposure to lock in place.
-If you have your fiancé in the background, this trick will blur their face and show off the new rock on your finger.
+Most cameras focus on faces by default.
+If you want to focus the attention on your ring, just touch where you want the camera to focus and hold down for a second or two to get the focus and exposure to lock in place.
+If you have your S.O. in the background, this trick will blur their face and show off the new rock on your finger.